open-experiments/aiops-nextgen/devops-instructions.md

-# AIOps NextGen - Execution Instructions
+# AIOps NextGen - DevOps Instructions

 > **This document is the authoritative guide for all development work on the AIOps NextGen platform.
-Follow these instructions precisely for consistent, high-quality implementation.**
+Follow these instructions precisely for consistent, high-quality development, integration and test process.**

 ---